EXPERIMENTAL INVESTIGATION OF KEVLAR KM2PLUS NANOCOMPOSITES UNDER LOW SPEED IMPACT

 Composite materials have applications in a wide range of aspects of research in many advanced technologies and industrial engineering fields (e.g. aerospace, civil, military and marine).
 They are usually subjected to a wide range of loading during in-service use.
-These materials have superior properties such as light weight, high strength-to-weight ratio, high stiffness and low density.
-Therefore, they are designed to achieve unique thermo-mechanical properties and outstanding performance characteristics that aren’t possible with traditional materials.
+These materials have superior have superior properties such as light weight, high strength-to weight ratio, high stiffness and low density.
+Therefore, they are designed to achieve unique thermos-mechanical properties and outstanding performance characteristics that aren’t possible with traditional materials.

 Fabrics.
 Made from high – modulus and high strength fibers.
 Possess the merits of low weight.
 High specific strength and high flexibility.
 They offer superior impact resistance to weight properties.
 Kevlar fibers are among the best impact resistant fibers.
 Which have been widely used as impact –resistant reinforcement in composite materials.
 Moreover the addition of low concentrations of nano-particles into composites improves their mechanical performances without compromising the density, toughness or manufacturing process.
 The main objective of this research is to experimentally investigate the low velocity impact response of Nano-reinforced laminated composite Kevlar KM2Plus using drop-weight technique.